thrasher/pannier-mount/README.md

 Installation hint: clip one of the mounts into each of the two pannier bag mounts, and hold your bag on the wall.
 You should be able to mark a hole for the postion while holding the bag where you want it.
 Then remove the bag, level the mount, and put the second screw in.
 Mark and mount one of the them, then mark the other, and use a ruler to insure that they are level.
 Installation is really quick this way.

+The diameter of the bar is 8mm, and you can change it by editing the OpenSCAD file on https://github.com/thrasher/pannier-mount

 ## Print Settings

+Dimensions are in millimeters.
 Print with 20% infill, and 2 shells.
 If you orient the part so the wall-facing-surface is on your printbed, then supports shouldn't be needed.
 I was surprised when my MakerBot Mini's slicer didn't put a support under the 30mm bridge, but it came out great, with no cleanup needed.
 It's strength comes from the large surface area of the shell.

 ## Post-Printing